sharon-ho/scarecrow/README.md

 # scarecrow
-farmer's dashboard for disease information, detection and prevention on crops
+farmer's dashboard for disease information and detection in crops